hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 85**

 - A. Create a group per country.
 Add analysts to their respective country-groups.
 Create a single group 'all_analysts', and add all country-groups as members.
 Grant the 'all_analysts' group the IAM role of BigQuery jobUser.
 Share the appropriate dataset with view access with each respective analyst country-group.
-Most Voted
+78%/tartar

 - **BigQuery Job User (roles/bigquery.jobUser): **
   Provides permissions to run jobs, including queries, within the project.